-“Addiction professionals and persons in recovery know the ‘HOPE’ that is found in recovery.
-Recovery is available even to persons who may not at first be able to perceive this HOPE.” - American Society of Addiction Medicine
+“Addiction professionals and recovering people know the ‘HOPE’ that is found in recovery.
+Recovery is available even to people who may not at first be able to perceive this HOPE themselves.” – American Society of Addiction Medicine

-Like many addiction experts Simon Mott has experienced addiction from both sides of the fence, and having been a client in rehab himself gives Simon an insider’s point of view.
-He relocated from the UK, having managed the Barnet Community Engagement Team in North London.
-He has 20 years experience in the substance misuse sector overall.
+Like many addiction experts Simon Mott has experienced addiction from both sides of the fence, having been a client in rehabs gives Simon an insider’s point of view.

 Simon is a member of FDAP the Federation of Drug and Alcohol professionals and registered with Asia Pacific Certification Board APCB, and AQA certified in Counselling, He also has a portfolio of DANOS specialist substance misuse training from Herts Uni and the Royal College of General Practitioner UK Certificate in the Management of Drugs Misuse pdf which includes the prescribing and management of medication as well as administrating the detoxification process.

-Alon is a yoga and meditation teacher as well as a fitness trainer, bringing a unique flavour to the mix.
+Alon is a Qualified yoga and meditation teacher as well as a fitness trainer, bringing a unique flavour to the mix.
 Being Thai and a Buddhist, she has her own practice that she shares with her clients.
-Alon is a graduate of the Chiang Mai Rajamangala University in Liberal Arts and Administrationand is a qualified fitness instructor.
+Alon is a graduate of the Chiang Mai Rajamangala University in Liberal Arts and Administration and is a qualified fitness instructor.
 She also has qualifications in Yoga and Pilates.